yeasin50/Weather_Api_Java_android/readme.md

 - ## Weather Api
 ---
 ## 🔔 visit [openweathermap](https://api.openweathermap.org), create your account.
-# ⚠ use your won apiKey, I may remove my key in future.
+# ⚠ use your won apiKey,